exploring self-realization, sacred personhood, and full humanity

 why can't my dream come true

 People of good will have long asked the question, with Celine and Elvis, Why can’t my dream come true?
 Why won’t that sun appear?
 Why are we trapped in a world troubled with pain?
-Why can’t we get out and just stop the suffering?
+Why can’t we just stop the suffering?

 There’s a section of my city where, at certain times, one will find people with posters and banners, handing out leaflets: “Stop the war!
 Disarm now!
 We want peace!
 End the military!”
 But then we also have many who reflect the pragmatic view of Nicholas Earp: “The world is filled with vicious people who would love to see you suffer; the more suffering the better.
 If you have to, hit first, and don’t let it be a practice shot.”